Andrew Marr's The Making of Modern Britain

 Andrew Marr's The Making of Modern Britain is a 2009 BBC documentary television series presented by Andrew Marr that covers the period of British history from the death of Queen Victoria to the end of the Second World War.
 It was a follow-up to his 2007 series Andrew Marr's History of Modern Britain.

+Episodes

 A New Dawn

 Marr begins the series with the death of Queen Victoria and the Boer War.
 The population was "enjoying the bawdy pleasures of music hall", leading to concerns over the "physical and moral strength" of the working class.
 He describes the power struggles between David Lloyd George and Joseph Chamberlain, the women's suffrage movement, and the day on which Mr Rolls met Mr Royce.